Hims & Hers Health

-Hims & Hers Health, Inc. is an American telehealth company that sells prescription and over-the-counter drugs online, as well as personal care products.
-Founded in 2017, it reached a valuation of $1.6 billion after closing a deal with Oaktree Capital Management to go public.
+Hims & Hers Health, Inc. is an American telehealth company established in 2017.
+The company provides prescription medications, over-the-counter medications, and personal care products.

-History
+Hims & Hers operates with a direct-to-consumer model.
+Consumers consult licensed healthcare professionals and access treatments and products through the company's platform.
+Customers pay for a consultation with a doctor to prescribe the drug along with the price of the drug itself.
+The company has expanded its offerings to include health solutions for both men and women, along with mental health services.

+Founding, expansion, and public offering

-In 2017, Andrew Dudum founded Hims Inc. with Jack Abraham and Hilary Coles out of the Atomic Labs portfolio.
-Hims initially sold erectile dysfunction treatment sildenafil and hair loss treatments such as minoxidil, biotin vitamins and DHT-blocking shampoo.
+Hims Inc. was established in 2017 by Jack Abraham, Andrew Dudum and Hilary Coles as a part of the Atomic Labs portfolio.

-In late 2018, Hims launched Hers, a brand targeted to women, selling birth control pills and flibanserin.

 In January 2019, Hims raised $100 million in a Series C funding round with a pre-money valuation of $1 billion.
 In the same month, Hims was launched in the United Kingdom with a catalogue limited by European regulation.

-In April 2020, Hims launched mental health services, including anonymous group therapy.
-In January, 2023 the company announced their partnership with actress Kristen Bell as their first ever Mental Health Ambassador.
-Together, they've announced their goal of working together to combat stigma surrounding mental health and encourage conversation and exploration of treatment for people struggling with anxiety and depression.
+Public offering

 In October 2020, Hims closed a deal with Oaktree Capital Management to go public through a blank check company, reaching a valuation of $1.6 billion.
-As part of the deal, the company was renamed Hims & Hers Health Inc. The transaction was completed in January 2021, and the company started trading publicly on the New York Stock Exchange.
+As part of the deal, the company was renamed Hims & Hers Health, Inc. The transaction was completed in January 2021, and the company started trading publicly on the New York Stock Exchange.

-Prescription process

-Hims and Hers offers online consultations to get prescriptions.
-The platform connects clients to doctors who prescribe the drugs based on an online intake form and photographs.
+Products and services

+Hims initially sold erectile dysfunction treatment sildenafil and hair loss treatments such as minoxidil, biotin vitamins and DHT-blocking shampoo.
+Hims launched Hers, a brand targeted to women, selling birth control pills and flibanserin in 2018.
+In 2020, Hims launched mental health services, including anonymous group therapy.

+In 2024, Hims announced it would add compounded GLP-1 injections to its product portfolio, giving customers a way to access weight loss treatment.
+Hims claims to be able to provide them cheaper and with greater availability.
+However, unlike the brand name treatments, these compounded drugs are not reviewed by the FDA for safety.
+In 2025, corporate partner Novo Nordisk pulled out of the partnership, ending the product offering.